-9. Transponder Monitor Mode Explanation
+10.3.3 Transponder Monitor Mode Explanation

-An internal power transcoder detects pressure altitude and ATC squawk codes from Mode C or Mode S transponders by decoding the radar replies via the aircraft electrical system.
+An internal power transcoder detects pressure altitude and ATC squawk codes from Mode A/C transponder by decoding the radar replies via the aircraft electrical system.
 No direct connection wiring to the transponder is required.

 The most common and most simple installation of the ADS-B system is using the Transponder Monitor control mode of the echoUAT.
-In this operations mode, the echoUAT only requires power and ground connections along with a connection to an approved ADS-B WAAS GPS source as defined in the GPS section.
-The uAvionix SkyFYX and SkyFYX-EXT GPS systems are designed to be complimentary for all control modes of the system.
-Reference Appendix C-1 for further details related to this mode of operation.
+In this operations mode, the echoUAT only requires:

+- Power and ground connections

+- Approved ADS-B WAAS GPS source

+- Approved altitude encoders such as echoALT